 University and NU Foundation employees are not eligible to receive the award.
 Elected officials and candidates for elected office are also ineligible.

-"The University of Nebraska’s highest priority is providing affordable, accessible education that transforms students’ lives and grows our state," Carter said.
-"So many Nebraskans work together to make that happen, and this award is an annual opportunity for us to publicly say thank-you for their support and advocacy for our 51,000 students."
+"The University of Nebraska exists to provide affordable, accessible education that transforms students’ lives and grows our state," Carter said.
+"So many Nebraskans work together to make that happen.
+This award gives us an annual opportunity to publicly say thank-you for their support and advocacy for our students – the future leaders of our state."